 I wish to make an application with PDF code to read PDF files.
 I don’t wish to use an integrated PDF reader such as Adobe Reader, because I wish to move the pages from right to left, so is there any source code for a PDF reader that may operate in Android?

 To slide pdf delegated best or vice-versa, you can utilize android pdf Viewer library.
 Go to the following site to view the guidelines and download link of source and demo codes.
 Ways to show pdf in android utilizing PDFViewer

-I have actually seen 2 method to doing this which is via UIWebView and utilizing Quartz framework to draw the pdf pages.
-I’ve heard sluggishness problems using the UIWebView and it’s not as flexible as using the latter approach.
+I have really observed 2 method to accomplish this which is actually using UIWebView as well as using Quartz structure to attract the pdf pages.
+I’ve listened to slowness troubles using the UIWebView and also it is actually certainly not as pliable as utilizing the last approach.

-Although Apple mentioned “better PDF assistance” in their Keynote, there’s no noticeable distinction between iOS4 and new releases.
-Might be that they enhanced PDF parsing internally, but that’s pure speculation on my side.
+Apple discussed “much better PDF assistance” in their Keynote, there’s no recognizable difference between iOS4 and brand new releases.
+May be that they enhanced PDF parsing inside, yet that’s sheer speculation on my side.

-Using UIWebView for pdfs isn’t actually that fantastic.
-Apple introduced QuickLook in iOS4 for that, which is a bit much faster and cleaner compared to the webview.
+Utilizing UIWebView for pdfs isn’t really that excellent.
+Apple launched QuickLook in iOS4 for that, which is actually a bit a lot faster and also cleaner compared to the webview.

 I have a CV in PDF format which is to be transformed to LaTeX code.
 Is there a way to ‘reverse engineer’ the PDF so that I can get the latex code?

 You might get the plain text back however you can’t restore the original latex source.

 You may be able to import PDF into a word processing program and export LaTeX from it (Either AbiWord of KOffice can do that, if I remember correctly), however the outcome will not be pretty.
 This will not get you the initial LaTeX, but a really poor approximation.
 I think recreating the CV from scratch in LaTeX will be simpler.